haldud/stock-analysis/README.md

   ![2017 Refactored](https://github.com/haldud/stock-analysis/blob/main/Resources/VBA_Challenge_2017.png)
   The original code typically took about 900 milliseconds to complete when processing the 2017 data.

-  2. For 2018, the results were very similar in that we had about 700% increase in performance with the recorded time for the new algorithm being about 129 milliseconds.
+  2. For 2018, the results were very similar in that we had about a 700% increase in performance with the recorded time for the new algorithm being about 129 milliseconds.
   ![2018 Refactored](https://github.com/haldud/stock-analysis/blob/main/Resources/VBA_Challenge_2018.png)
   The original code typically took about 1 second to complete the 2018 analysis.